 This really depends where you’re picking up the new bike/scooter from.
 Obviously you can get a lift from a friend/family member, or use public transport to get there - maybe a taxi from the closest train or bus station.
 Obviously the risk here is that the purchase ends up being a lemon, and you’re filled with disappointment and anger stranded miles away from anything, with a return journey to look forward to.

 If possible, it’s best to take someone with you so they can follow you home (or lead the way) and make sure everything is going well.

 Chuck your gear in the boot of the car, or if you’re riding pillion then… yeah you’re sorted.
 Public transport may be a bit more of a chore when carrying your riding gear with you, but if you take a rucksack to fit most of it in you’ll be alright – or you can wear it all the entire trip there, up to you I suppose.

-None of this will work for me, because: I'm not old enough to ride it / I haven't got the right licence / I can't insure it yet.
+None of this will work for me, because: I am not old enough to ride it / I have not got the right licence / I can not insure it yet.